katkarvismaya19-web/findoc-assistant/README.md

 ## Setup

-A demo corpus of ten documents ships in `data/pdfs/`, so there is nothing to download before the first run.
+The corpus in `data/pdfs/` ships with the repo — ten synthetic documents plus nine real RBI KYC master directions — so there is nothing to download before the first run.

 **Windows** — double-click `setup.bat`.
 It builds the environment, the indexes, and starts the app.
 After the first run use `run.bat` to start it and